peterzxshen/peterzxshen/README.md

 - 👋 Hi, I’m Peter!
 - 👀 I’m interested in Data Science and big data processing.
-- 🌱 I’m currently learning more about Python Libraries!
+- 🌱 I’m currently learning more about Python Libraries and machine learning algorithms!
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me petershen02@gmail.com